zenibako/southern-company-hacs/README.md

 custom_components/southern_company_hacs/switch.py
 ```

+## Configuration

+In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "Southern Company HACS"

-## Configuration is done in the UI
+Configuration is done in the UI.

 <!---->